masonclouse/categorical-sectional/readme.md

 - Connect the JST and LED connectors together.
 - Connect the barrel jack into the NeoPixel strip.
-- Plug inthe NeoPixels first, then the Raspberry Pi.
+- Plug in the NeoPixels first, then the Raspberry Pi.

 ## Understanding The Configuration Files